AdrianaCelineSimoesMarto/Europe_Wildfire_Mapping/README.md

 The project uses two different data sources:

 1. **NASA FIRMS MODIS Near Real-Time (NRT) wildfire data**, which is accessed directly through the NASA API and therefore does not need to be stored in the repository -> URL: https://firms.modaps.eosdis.nasa.gov/api/
 2. A **European country boundary shapefile** used for the spatial join and country-level wildfire analysis.
-Due to file size limitations, the shapefile is not included in this repository. -> Available for download at: https://data.dtu.dk/articles/dataset/Shapefile_of_European_countries/23686383
+Due to file size limitations, the shapefile is not included in this repository.
+Its needs to be downloaded seperately. -> Available for download at: https://data.dtu.dk/articles/dataset/Shapefile_of_European_countries/23686383

 To run the project, place the shapefile and all associated files (`.shp`, `.shx`, `.dbf`, `.prj`, etc.) inside the `data/` directory and ensure that the file path matches the one used in the notebook: